-In addition to the transport model (that acts as the observation operator linking the emissions to the atmospheric concentrations) uncertainty any other model included as an observation operator in the modelling chain in the CHE prototype adds to the overall model uncertainty.
-In the case of a data assimilation system these are the fossil fuel emissions model but also the terrestrial carbon cycle model.
+In addition to the transport model, which acts as the observation operator linking the emissions to the atmospheric concentrations, uncertainty in any other model included as an observation operator in the modelling chain in the CHE prototype adds to the overall model uncertainty.
+In the case of a data assimilation system these are the fossil fuel emissions model and also the terrestrial carbon cycle model.